vippsas/vipps-report-api/report-api-faq.md

 ## What text is shown for the payouts in my bank?

-We send text on this format to all banks: `Utb. <settlement_number> Vippsnr <serial_no>`.
+We send text on this format to all banks:
+`Utb. <settlement_number> Vippsnr <serial_no>`.

 Example: `Utb.
 2000810 Vippsnr 117703`.

-We have no control over, or information about, how banks handle this on their side, or how it is displayed in reports online or in print.
+We have no control over, or information about, how banks handle this on their side, or how it is displayed in their reports online or in print.

 The file format used to transfer information to the bank is the [ISO 20022](https://www.iso20022.org)